 The UK is part of the visa waiver programme with the USA, meaning UK citizens with a valid passport don’t need a visa to travel to the USA.
 Instead all you’ll need to get is an Electronic System for Travel Authorisation (ESTA), through the waiver programme, which allows travellers for up to 90 days in the USA.

-What insurance do I need to travel to America?
+What travel insurance do I need for USA?

 Make sure you choose travel insurance that covers the USA.
 You can travel on a single trip policy, or on a worldwide annual multi-trip policy.
 It’s important to also check the level of medical cover.
 The government advises at least £2 million of medical cover when travelling to the USA.
 Our policies start at £5 million.
 When choosing travel insurance, think about the cost of your holiday and what you’ll be taking with you.
 You need to know you’re fully covered if anything happens.